markbreedlove/soundlocale/README-vagrant.txt

   you have going on, assuming you're just testing or developing.
 The VMs can be recreated at any time, as long as you aren't storing data that you care about.
+* If you destroy and re-create a VM, you should delete the old public key from your $HOME/.ssh/known_hosts to avoid getting an error when you run "vagrant up" again.